anna099/hegel/introduction/1-introduction.md

 > their living connection and reciprocity and gain independence, the need of
 > philosophy arises.[^17]

-If the dualisms of culture and philosophy are not to be overcome by a philosophy whose structure is worked out ahead of time, then philosophy must instead *enter into* the problems, *in medias res*, and work them out from within.
-This is how the *Phenomenology*'s preface begins: like Aristotle, Hegel begins by looking out upon his contemporary landscape and assessing its various ways of thinking.
+If the dualisms of culture and knowledge are not to be overcome by a philosophy whose structure is worked out ahead of time, then philosophy must instead *enter into* the problems, *in medias res*, and work them out from within.
+This is how the *Phenomenology*'s Preface begins: like Aristotle, Hegel begins by looking out upon his contemporary landscape and assessing its various ways of thinking.
 How have other philosophers tried to find unity against dualism?
 Why have they failed (in Hegel's view)?